Digital Occlusal Technology In TMD, Implant And Restorative Dentistry

 - Learn restorative-driven implant position and corresponding bone volume classifications with the aid of CBCT technology

-- Learn an algorithm for for predictable augmentation technique for horizontal osseous defects.
+- Learn an algorithm for predictable augmentation technique for horizontal osseous defects.

 - Understand bone metabolism, bone graft materials and growth factors necessary for successful regeneration

-- Understand advantage of addition of autogenous bone and platelet blood products (L-PRF, L-PRP) to bone grafting procedures
+- Understand the advantage of the addition of autogenous bone and platelet blood products (L-PRF, L-PRP) to bone grafting procedures

 Session II: Sinus Augmentation Techniques in Implant Dentistry: